TrueeGritt/software-tester-portfolio/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__
-  * can perform manual functional and usability testing of web applications
+  * can perform manual functional, system, integration, regression and usability testing of web applications
-  * gained hands-on experience by testing applications created for educational purposes
+  * Creation of positive and negative test scenarios using boundary value analysis(BVA)

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data
+  * can apply equivalence partitioning and boundary value analysis to generate test input data
+  * Create User storiesand define acceptace criteria
+  •	Design tests to mitigate risks
+  •	Prioritizing risk, bugs and defects based on severity and determine contingency plans
+  •	Define and review workflows
+  •	Analyze business requirements and review documentation for validity and feasibility
+  •	Detect and track software defects and inconsistencies
+  •	Provide Quality Assurance
+  •	Run Automated and manual tests per sprint
+  •	Generate test data (JSON data as well)
+  •	Test planning according to the business requirements and specifications.
+  •	Development of test cases and test scripts
+  •	Work with the project support team and software developers

 __API testing__
+  * Manual and automated testing of Rest APIs on Postman
   * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * Development and creation of test scripts and pre-request Scripts on Postman
+  * Automated monitoring of Tests on Postman
+  * Review and define workflows

 __Exploratory testing__
   * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications